AkiraChou/akirachou.github.io/_pages/about.md

 ---
-permalink:
+permalink: /
 title: "About"
 ---

-Hey hi!
+Hey Hi!
 Thanks for visiting my website.

 I'm currently in my last semester at UC Berkeley studying Economics and Data Science.
 (Where did my time go?)
 In my time here, I have been involved in a data science club called DataGood, a consulting club called Optimir, and a research team for the Data Science Discovery Program.